top of page

 Armed with Ghost-Language like "drapetomania" - and its undergirding Logic - the average, uncurious 1850's white man would not see the natural and reasonable expressions of enslaved people as evidence of their human dignity, nor as evidence of the chattel system's inhumanity.
 Instead, in his mind, defiance of his narrow sense of normal serves as further evidence of the innate difference between he and them.

-He will have to train his mind to experience reality in it's Truth.
+He will have to train his mind - to detach from labels and categories, no matter how popular.
+To experience reality in its Truth.
 To allow for a new experience.
 Rather than the lens and the limiting words, given to him by people like Dr. Cartwright.

 Defy Labels.
 Do You Authentically.